iinaraz/CellScribe/README.md

 Generation of molecular signatures for pre-determined populations

 # Introduction
-Cellular signatures are sets of molecular markers that describe or characterize a specific cell type and are used to resolve cell types from complex data, identify cell types, and analyze the differential expression of cell type-specific molecules in different conditions.
+Cellular signatures are sets of molecular markers that describe or characterize a specific cell type and are used to resolve cell types from complex data, identify key molecules that drive cell-specific functions, and analyze the differential expression of cell type-specific molecules in different conditions.
 This program will receive a processed expression matrix of several sorted cell population samples and output a set of molecules that characterize each cell type that appears in the matrix.
 The program can be used also to determine markers for populations differing in condition, treatment etc.

 The program is meant to be used when cell type or otherwise population-specific expression information is available (e.g., sorted cell populations or single-cell data).
 The signatures are calculated based on the background of the other populations.